brianhigh/challenging_data/waddl_to_csv.md

 We will explore how to address the issues that come up when reading this file:

-- Unexpected "embedded nulls" error
+- Unexpected "embedded nulls" warning
 - Unexpected "invalid multibyte string" error
 - Unexpected file encoding type
 - Unexpected delimiter (tab)